My husband and I have the exact same spacing in our families.

 The first two are a 3 year age gap, the third child came 6 years later meaning a 9 year age gap from first to third.
 I was the first in my family and my husband was the third.

 From our own childhood, we knew every age gap would give a different experience.
 We took a hard look at what we wanted to gain from parenthood and the sibling relationship we wanted to foster.
-We knew we wanted a 2 year age gap.
+We knew we wanted to have our kids 2 years apart.

 And yes, I know (and you should too) that no matter what age gap you have, you will be happy and love your children.
 However, I am writing this to tell you why we went with a 2 year age gap to give you food for thought because this is a decision that you have “some” control over since you decide when you start trying.